 Navigating the Behavioral Health Service System

-If you or someone you know needs help with mental health or substance use services and you're not sure where to go,
+If you or someone you know needs help with mental health or substance use and you're not sure where to go,

 Call Your Life Iowa at 855-581-8111.